These 9 tips will help you not only boost your body confidence, but build your confidence in general.

 We all go through this, even the people you admire most don’t always feel confident.
 Of course it’s easier to feel confident if you love your body.
 But that doesn’t mean you have to love every part of your body to lead your life with confidence.

 One thing I learned in recovery is to NOT let my thoughts about my body influence how I’m going to approach my day.
 Including what I’m going to eat, who I’m going to connect with, what I’m going to accomplish, etc.

 Confidence is about creating an environment, mindset, and relationship with your body that is not about looks.
 It’s about recognizing how worthy and capable you are just because you’re human.
 That’s it, you win!

-Before we get into my top 9 tips to be more confident in your body, make sure you get my free self-love checklist so that you can continue this practice day-in and day-out.
+Before we get into my top 9 tips to boost body confidence, make sure you get my free self-love checklist so that you can continue this practice day-in and day-out.

 Enter your name & email to get a self-love checklist for freeee!